Closed strings in a class of pp-wave spacetimes and the memory effect: Introduction

 \section{Introduction}

 In studies on the physics of gravitational waves, the gravitational wave memory effect is often illustrated by considering the change of shape of a ring of particles when it encounters a gravitational wave pulse for a short duration of time \cite{favata1, favata2}.
-For example, if the circular shape of the ring of particles gets {\em permanently} deformed to an elliptical shape, we say that the pulse has `memory'.
+For example, if the circular shape of the ring of particles gets {\em permanently} deformed to an elliptical (or any other) shape, we say that the pulse has `memory'.
 On the other hand, if the deformation is not permanent and the ring reverts back to its circular shape we say that the pulse has `no memory'.
 Such a visually appealing picture is very helpful in providing an elegant way of appreciating what `memory' really means (see Figure 1).
 This illustrative example is by no means a toy example--in fact it has in it the very basic idea of `permanent change' which lies at the heart of all ways of defining memory.

 If we smoothen out the so-called `ring of particles' what we get is a closed string.
 Right now, we are yet to state whether we are dealing with fundamental strings or cosmic strings.
 In our way of looking at the problem, it could be anything -- in fact, even a macroscopic, elastic, circular string.
-The simplest description of such a string is known to be done, in a relativistic setting, through the Nambu--Goto area action -- the ensuing equations and physics \cite{zweibach}.
+The simplest description of such a string, in a relativistic setting, uses the Nambu--Goto area action, the ensuing equations of motion, their solutions and corresponding physical consequences \cite{zweibach}.
 The string configuration $x^i(\tau, \sigma)$, where $\tau$ and $\sigma$ are the worldsheet surface coordinates, is an extremal (minimal) surface in a background spacetime with a metric $g_{ij}(x^k)$.
 It is given mathematically through solutions of the Nambu--Goto equations of motion and constraints.
 For closed strings, we have the condition-- $x^i(\tau, \sigma) = x^i (\tau, \sigma + 2\pi)$.
 If such a closed string encounters a gravitational wave pulse what happens to its circular shape?
 Do we see a permanent change at later times, i.e. much after the pulse has disappeared?
-We intend to ask and answer such a question in our work here.
+We intend to answer such a question in our work here.

 How do we model the gravitational wave pulse ?
 It is possible to use the perturbative approach and use a form of $h_{ij}$ which is pulse-like.
 This may be observationally more relevant.
 However, here we would like to restrict ourselves to the purely theoretical domain and consider a pp-wave geometry (an exact gravitational wave solution of the vacuum Einstein equations) \cite{ppwave},\cite{blau}.
 In such a geometry we have a free function which we may choose appropriately, in order to represent a specific pulse shape.
 Hence, we would be studying the evolution of closed strings in a pp-wave spacetime through which we will try to arrive at what is conventionally known as the `memory' effect.